-The University of Connecticut is accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education.
+The University of Connecticut is accredited by the New England Commission of Higher Education (NECHE) through its Commission on Institutions of Higher Education.

 The University is accredited as an institution of higher learning, and a number of its academic programs have additional, specialized accreditation.
 There is also accreditation for internship and residency programs for programs at the University and the UConn Health Center.